omarryhan/sanic-cookies/README.md

     async def index(request):
         async with request['my_1st_session'] as sess:
             sess['foo'] = 'bar'
-            # At this point 'foo' = 'bar' is written both to the inmemory interface and the aioredis interface
+            # At this point 'foo' = 'bar' is written both to the inmemory
+            # interface and the aioredis interface

         async with request['my_1st_session'] as sess:
-            assert sess['foo'] == 'bar'  # When reading, your session will always read from the "master_interface" in that case it's the inmem interface
+            # When reading, your session will always read from the "master_interface"
+            # In that case it's the inmem interface
+            assert sess['foo'] == 'bar'
-        # Such pattern can be useful in many cases e.g. you want to share your session information with an analytics team
+        # Such pattern can be useful in many cases
+        # e.g. you want to share your session information with an analytics team

 ### Running multiple sessions